UPY 2020 has twelve main categories (and two additional categories below):

-- British Waters 'Living Together': This is a new category for the 2019 competition and is sponsored by The Crown Estate.
-The Crown Estate play a role in managing activities on the seabed around England, Wales and Northern Ireland, and wanted to create a category that showcases the co-existence of nature and human activities on the UK seabed.
-We are happy for photographers to interpret the Living Together theme in a broad fashion in the first year of this new category.
+- British Waters 'Living Together': This category is sponsored by The Crown Estate.
+We are happy for photographers to interpret the Living Together theme in a broad fashion in the second year of this new category.
 We are looking for strong, striking images (both macro and wide angle) that show the value of natural and/or man-made habitats in British Seas, particularly offshore renewables.
+The Crown Estate play a role in managing activities on the seabed around England, Wales and Northern Ireland, and their category aims to showcase the co-existence of nature and human activities on the UK seabed.
 Open to all.

 Marine Conservation Photographer of the Year

-Marine Conservation Photographer of the Year: (new for 2019) is open to both underwater and "above water" photos.
+Marine Conservation Photographer of the Year is open to both underwater and "above water" photos.
 Open to all photographers (even those who are not underwater photographers).

 Images will be judged without captions (but entrants can assume that the judges will be aware of most major marine conservation topics).
 The winning images will, however, be displayed with a full caption.

-2019 is a trial year for this category.
-Therefore it is free to enter and there is no prize.
-The winning photographer will be named Marine Conservation Photographer of the Year 2019, and will be promoted alongside the other UPY winners.
+This category is free to enter and there is no prize.
+The winning photographer will be named Marine Conservation Photographer of the Year 2020, and will be promoted alongside the other UPY winners.

 Underwater Photography Book of the Year

-Underwater Photography Book : This category is for underwater photography books first published after 1st January 2017.
+Underwater Photography Book : This category is for underwater photography books where the book/current edition was published after 1st January 2018.